SergeyKalutsky/vsc/README.md

   </thead>
 <tr>
   <td>Prediction threshold</td>
-  <td>From that value depends how "sure" algorithm should be in order to classify something as NSFW.
-If the value is to low there will be a lot of noise and false positives, if too high it may not react to inapropriate imagery.    </td>
+  <td>How "sure" algorithm should be in order to classify something as NSFW.
+If the value is to low there will be a lot of noise and false positives, if too high it may not detect problematic recording.</td>
 </tr>
 <tr>
   <td>Monitor number</td>
-  <td>Number of the monitor, as spesified in os settings.</td>
+  <td>Number of the display source monitor, as spesified in os settings.</td>
 </tr>
 <tr>
   <td>Port</td>